Future unknown for Kelowna seniors’ activity centre - Lake Country Calendar

 Cake was cut and served in celebration of the Okanagan Mission Senior Centre Society’s 50th anniversary on Saturday, July 27, 2019.
 (Caitlin Clow – Kelowna Capital News)

-But, underlying the buzz of the celebration, and music by the talented Ben Klick, was uncertainty, as the future of the Okanagan Mission Activity Centre remains unknown.
+But underlying the buzz of the celebration and music by country artist Ben Klick was uncertainty, as the future of the Okanagan Mission Activity Centre remains unknown.

+The centre is a special place for more than 300 senior members, said president Grace Egeland.

 He added that “no firm decisions” have been made at this time regarding the future of the beloved activity centre.